Pleased to Meet You... Meat to Please You

 Last week I was finally able to present the John Hunter Children's Hospital Paediatric Oncology with a cheque for $8400 from the postponed 2024 Tilligerry Motorama.
 This year will be our 19th Tilligerry Motorama having raised $166,000 that have all been given to charities.

-This year the Tilligerry Motorama will be held on Sunday May 18 (the 3rd Sunday of May) This will again proudly organised by Tilligerry Auto Club, on the grounds of the Tilligerry RSL Sports Club with sponsorship from Australian National Street Machine Association, Club Lemon Tree as well as the host Tilligerry RSL Sports Club, Shannon's Insurance, Port Stephens Fm Radio, Tilligerry Lions, Atlantic Oil, & new supporters Neil Simons Real Estate &Tilligerry Home Loans & Finance.
+This year the Tilligerry Motorama will be held on Sunday May 18 (the 3rd Sunday of May) This will again be proudly organised by Tilligerry Auto Club, on the grounds of the Tilligerry RSL Sports Club with sponsorship from Australian National Street Machine Association, Club Lemon Tree as well as the host Tilligerry RSL Sports Club, Shannon's Insurance, Port Stephens Fm Radio, Tilligerry Lions, Atlantic Oil, & new supporters Neil Simons Real Estate &Tilligerry Home Loans & Finance.
 I hope to see all car enthusiasts there.

 Ian Jones Vice President